-In addition to the straight-channel MCP, the curved-channel MCP, originally designed to effectively reduce the after-pulses~\cite{evans1965low} that is proved to be the main source of noises in the high-sensitivity experiments~\cite{juno2022juno, marzec2022neutrino, jiang2020study}, is also simulated as shown in Figure~\ref{fig:curve_MCP}.
-Various geometry parameters are investigated, including the curvature of curved-channel, length-to-diameter ratio and pore diameter of the channel.
+In addition to the straight-channel MCP, the curved-channel MCP, originally designed to effectively reduce the after-pulses~\cite{evans1965low} that is proved to be the main source of noises in the high-sensitivity experiments~\cite{juno2022juno, marzec2022neutrino, jiang2020study}, is also simulated.
+Fig.~\ref{fig:topview}, viewed from Y-axis, illustrates the bending of the curved channel in a coordinate system.
+In Geant4, as shown in Fig.~\ref{fig:curve_MCP}, the electron multiplication is simulated in a simplified MCP model with 7 curved channels, of which various geometric parameters are investigated, including the curvature of the curved channel, length-to-diameter ratio and pore diameter of the channels.
 The same simulation strategy as the straight-channel MCP is applied in multiple conditions.
-As shown in Figure~\ref{fig:curve_G_V}, the gain increases following an exponential law with respect to the voltage as expected.
+As shown in Fig.~\ref{fig:curve_G_V}, the gain increases exponentially with respect to the applied voltage as expected.

-According to the results in Figure~\ref{fig:curve_G_V}, the curvature of the channel has little effect on the gain, but the pore diameter will influence the gain significantly.
+According to the results in Fig.~\ref{fig:curve_G_V}, the curvature of the curved channel has little effect on the gain, but the pore diameter will influence the gain significantly.
 To further understand the impact of pore diameter, the gain is obtained with different pore diameter when the thickness of MCP and the applied voltage are fixed.
-As shown in Figure~\ref{fig:HR_gain}, there exists an optimal pore diameter maximizing the gain of MCP.
+As shown in Fig.~\ref{fig:HR_gain}, there is an optimal pore diameter maximizing the gain of MCP.